 I know…Grim news.
 But there is some silver lining in it.
 First, at the present day the vast majority of breaches occur because there’s a lot of low-hanging fruit out there and the bad guys are focusing on those targets.
 Like the popular joke about getting caught in the woods with a bear and a group of your friends – you don’t need to be the fastest runner in the group, you just need to be faster than the slowest one in the group.
 If you can handle addressing the low-hanging fruit then move onto an additional level or two of hardening, you will have far outpaced the vast majority of organizations out there.
 Will this remove all of your risk?
 Absolutely not!
 But it helps to reduce it, as the bad guys will likely move on to easier targets.
 Of course, vigilance is the name of this game–since new vulnerabilities are discovered every single day.
 Further, as more organizations get their security in order, you still need to stay ahead of the curve; so constant attention to this is a must.

-So, how do you get started?
+So, how do you get started with cyber security risk analysis?
 That is precisely where a Pre-Breach Security Assessment comes in.
 In any assessment, are we looking to remove 100% of the risk?bWell sure…we’re looking to, but is it realistic?
 Not at all.
 Therefore, the goal of such an assessment is to understand the lay-of-the-land, determine the risks that exist, discover the current state of the controls that are in-place and then report on the gaps between those controls and the ideal state.
 The results provide a roadmap that can be used to then start addressing the deficiencies and shore up your security.

 What is reviewed during a pre-breach assessment?
 The short answer is security best practices for the various systems, environments and technologies in-place within the organization and how well your current state compares to those best practices.
 There is not a one-size fits all answer in this realm.
 The actual risks that are present as a result of the choices made surrounding technology and implementation of that technology, very much play into what is in-scope and reviewed.
 This differs from organization to organization, and may even differ within different divisions of the same organization or within the same organization at different times throughout the course of a year, two years or more.
 Technology changes, environments change; needless to say any assessment needs to adequately adapt as well.